WhiteManPrk/Bot/README.md

 # Telegram Audio Extractor Bot

-Async Telegram bot that downloads a video from a link (Yandex Disk public links, direct links, others via yt-dlp), extracts its audio using ffmpeg, and returns the audio file to the user.
+Async Telegram bot that downloads a video from a link (Yandex Disk public links, direct links, others via yt-dlp) or processes uploaded video files, extracts their audio using ffmpeg, and returns the audio file to the user.

 ## Requirements
 - Docker (or local Python 3.11+ with ffmpeg and yt-dlp)